 The rights of survey respondents must be recognized and protected by all RTI representatives.
 Verbal or written assurances to respondents have no meaning if they are violated or contradicted by the actions of any member of the research team.
-The 2012 OMAS is collecting sensitive information from respondents, therefore we must communicate to respondents that we are doing everything to keep their information safe and secure.
+The 2015 OMAS is collecting sensitive information from respondents, therefore we must communicate to respondents that we are doing everything to keep their information safe and secure.

-Concern has been expressed in recent years about the rights of individuals who are asked to participate in surveys or who serve as respondents.
 RTI survey procedures are designed to protect individual rights and to comply with all applicable laws.
 Among the rights that must be protected are: